 2. TaylorMade Men’s RBZ Black Driver

 You may be a high handicapper with a swing speed below 100 mph, but that doesn’t mean you have to spend a fortune to get your hands on a forgiving driver just to make up for your weaknesses.
-And the proof of that is this comparatively more affordable TaylorMade creation.
+And the proof of that is this comparatively more affordable TaylorMade creation from the hoard of the most widely recognized TaylorMade drivers out there.

 The clubface is extremely forgiving.
 Even the shaft feels great since it doesn’t offer much lag on your swing.
 On top of that, it allows the large 460cc titanium clubhead to whip through the zone.
 You can also adjust the loft of the driver to achieve the trajectory of your choice.